CityOfZion/BigIntegerCpp/bindings/README.md

 If it detects the wrong version or instance (e.g. in case you're using a virtual environment) you can set the `PYTHON_EXECUTABLE` variable to point to your desired instance.

-The following example uses the virtual environment found under `<root>/venv/`.
+The following example uses the virtual environment found under `<project root>/venv/` executing the commands from `<project root>/build/`.

      cmake -D PYTHON_EXECUTABLE=../venv/bin/python3 -D BUILD_PYTHON_BINDINGS=ON ..
      cmake --build .